QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 Next, let's dive down into the details.

-## The Ascending Bid Auction
+## Ascending Bid Auction

 ### Basic Setting

-We start with  a streamlined description of the setting.
+We start with  a more detailed description of the setting.

 * A seller owns $n$ houses that he wants to sell for the maximum possible amounts to a  set of $m$ prospective eligible buyers.